Convergence of adaptive stochastic collocation with finite elements: Convergence of the fully discrete algorithm

 \subsection{Convergence under h-refinement}

-The stochastic collocation finite element algorithm (Algorithm~\ref{algo:SCFE}) delegates to Algorithm \ref{algo:refine_FE} the task of refining the finite element solutions corresponding to the collocation points until the finite element a-posteriori estimator falls below a given tolerance.
+The stochastic collocation finite element algorithm (Algorithm~\ref{algo:SCFE}) delegates to Algorithm \ref{algo:refine_FE} the task of refining the finite element solutions corresponding to the collocation points until the finite element a-posteriori estimator {defined in (\ref{eq:def_FE_estim})} falls below a given tolerance.
 Recall that Algorithm \ref{algo:refine_FE} is given a multi-index set $I$, or equivalently a sparse grid $\mathcal{H}_I$ consisting of $N_c$ collocation points that will \emph{not} change during its execution.
-In the present section, we will index finite element solution and finite element estimators corresponding to collocation points with integers $k\in 1,\ldots, N_c$.
-Moreover, the index $\ell\in\N$ will denote the current iteration of the adaptive loop starting at Line \ref{algo_FE_ref:line:loop} of Algorithm \ref{algo:refine_FE} (so $U_{\ell ,k}$ and $\eta_{\ell ,k}$ will denote respectively the finite element solution and finite element estimator on the $k$-th collocation point at iteration $\ell$).\\ We recall that Dörfler marking with parameter $\theta_y\in (0,1)$ is used to choose on which collocation points to refine: the set of marked points $\mathcal{K}\subset \{1,\ldots,N_C\}$ is a minimal set such that
+Hence, we will drop the index $I$ in the following.
+Moreover, the index $\ell\in\N$ will denote the current iteration of the adaptive loop starting at Line \ref{algo_FE_ref:line:loop} { (Alg.~\ref{algo:refine_FE})} (so $U_{\ell ,\bm{y}}$ and $\eta_{\ell ,\bm{y}}$ will denote respectively the finite element solution and finite element estimator on the collocation point $\bm{y}\in\HH$ at iteration $\ell$ and with respect to the mesh $\TT_{\ell,\bm{y}}$).\\

-From the theory of the classical h-adaptive finite element algorithm, we have the following contraction property (see \cite{cascon2008quasi}): If at iteration $\ell$ h-refinement is carried out at the $k$-th collocation point, then
+{From the theory of the classical h-adaptive finite element algorithm, we have the following contraction property (see, e.g., \cite{Cascon_2008, stevenson07, axioms}) for all $\bm{y}\in\HH$: